TimboKZ/srv-dataset-tools/README.md

 the `data/` folder - you can use your own absolute paths, e.g. `/home/my_user/my_data/pose_ecm.csv`.
 Keep in mind that the **output** some scripts generate might go into the `data/` folder by default.

+**Important:** Example data for placenta phantom texture reconstruction can be downloaded [here](#) (links coming soon).
+This archive has to be placed inside the `data/` folder and unzipped.
+The code in this repository has been adjusted to use this data set.
+You can use it as a reference when preparing your own data set for texture reconstruction.

 # Using Jupyter notebooks